-Taste the Rainbow: 12 Colorful Treats to Make for Pride Week
+Taste the Rainbow: 15 Colorful Treats to Make in Honor of Pride Month

-Break out your gel food colorings to give this festive layer cake a Technicolor effect.
+Break out your gel food coloring to give this festive layer cake a Technicolor effect.
 Alternate colorful layers with a light, lemony Swiss meringue buttercream frosting.

 Rainbow Fruit Tart